emiloberg/liferay-react-hello-world/README.md

 ### Hot Reload

-This is using version `3.0.0-beta.2` of `react-hot-loader` to enable hot loading of stateless components ([read more on GitHub](https://github.com/gaearon/react-hot-boilerplate/pull/61)).
+This project is using version `3.0.0-beta.2` of `react-hot-loader` to enable hot loading of stateless components ([read more on GitHub](https://github.com/gaearon/react-hot-boilerplate/pull/61)).

-Currently, when using React router it will log an error in the developer console.
+Currently, when using React router and hot reload it will log an error in the developer console (only in dev mode of course).
 There's [an open issue on this](https://github.com/reactjs/react-router/issues/2182).
 However, you can just disregard the error.
 Or even filter it away if you're running Chrome.
 Just add:

 ```
 ^((?!You cannot change <Router (routes|history)>).)+$